TAU-Power-Electronic-Systems/Soft4PES/docs/_sources/autoapi/soft4pes/model/machine/index.rst

       Calculate the continuous-time state-space model of the system.

-      :returns: A SimpleNamespace object containing matrices F, G1, and G2 of the continuous-time state-space model.
+      :returns: A SimpleNamespace object containing matrices F and G of the continuous-time state-space model.
       :rtype: SimpleNamespace